-- If we have staffing shortages on evacuation day, will we need to evacuate fewer patients?
+- If staffing shortages occur on evacuation day, will we need to evacuate fewer patients?

 Practice the Plan With Staff

-Having a good plan on paper is hardly sufficient.
-Inevitably, issues will arise during evacuation that you might have never considered.
+Having a good plan on paper is not sufficient.
+Inevitably, issues will arise during the evacuation that you might have never considered.
 Regular training sessions are key here.
-Ideally, you should practice the plan with your staff in a variety of contexts, including high stress situations (e.g., with the lights turned out).
+Ideally, you should practice the plan with your staff in a variety of contexts, including high-stress situations (e.g., with the lights turned out).
 The more practice your team gets, the better equipped they will be to handle the stress of transport during a crisis.

 Have the Right Transport Equipment

 The riskiest time during a disaster is when you transport patients.
 Unexpected delays, missing equipment, and the general chaos of a natural disaster can cause delays and leave your patients without the care they need.
 This is why it is important to have the right equipment on hand.
-Ideally, you should develop an emergency kit for each class of patient, then pack an individual transport bag for each person you move.
+Ideally, you should develop an emergency kit for each patient class, then pack an individual transport bag for each person you move.

 In the event of an evacuation, portable suction can help you tend to any patients left behind if you lose power or access to wall-mounted units.
-Portable suction can also save lives, because it allows you to quickly intervene in respiratory emergencies, tend to ventilated patients, manage sudden respiratory crises, and reduce the risk of aspiration.
+Portable suction can also save lives, allowing you to intervene in respiratory emergencies quickly, tend to ventilated patients, manage sudden respiratory crises, and reduce the risk of aspiration.
 For assistance buying the right emergency equipment, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.